-The Knizhnik-Polyakov-Zamolodchikov (KPZ) relations relate the conformal weights Δ^0 of the (primary) field operators of a two-dimensional conformal field theory (CFT) to the scaling dimensions Δ of these operators when this theory is coupled to two-dimensional quantum gravity.
+The Knizhnik-Polyakov-Zamolodchikov (KPZ) relations relate the conformal weights $\Delta^0$ of the (primary) fields operators of a two dimensional conformal field theory (CFT) to the scaling dimensions $\Delta$ of these operators when this theory is coupled to two dimensional quantum gravity.
 They read (for unitary CFT with central charge c, as well as for many interesting non-unitary CFT corresponding to geometrical models)

-$$\Delta^0 = \Delta + \frac{\gamma^2}{4} \Delta(\Delta - 1), \qquad \gamma = \sqrt{\frac{25 - c}{6}} - \sqrt{\frac{1 - c}{6}}.$$ (1)
+$$\Delta^{0} = \Delta + \frac{\gamma^{2}}{4} \Delta(\Delta - 1) , \quad \gamma = \sqrt{\frac{25 - c}{6}} - \sqrt{\frac{1 - c}{6}}$$ (1)

-The initial derivation of the KPZ relations was obtained by quantizing 2D gravity in a light cone gauge [1].
-The Δ s appear as weights for the $SL(2,\mathbb{R})$ current algebra in the resulting effective theory.
-Another derivation is provided by using the conformal gauge [3]; then the effective theory is known to be the celebrated quantum Liouville theory [2].
-The scaling dimensions Δ are determined by the same anomaly consistency conditions (absence of conformal/gravitational anomalies) for the field operators as hold for the Liouville theory itself.
+The initial derivation of the KPZ relations was obtained by quantizing 2d gravity in a light cone gauge [1].
+The $\Delta$ 's appear as weights for the $SL(2,\mathbb{R})$ current algebra in the resulting effective theory.
+Another derivation is provided by using the conformal gauge [3], then the effective theory is known to be the celebrated quantum Liouville theory [2].
+The scaling dimensions $\Delta$ 's are determined by the same anomaly consistency conditions (absence of conformal/gravitational anomalies) for the field operators as the conditions holding for the Liouville theory itself.
 They have been generalized to supersymmetric theories [4].

-The Δ 's can be extracted from the scaling behavior of the correlation functions for the quantum CFT + gravitation theory.
-Besides numerous explicit calculations of the correlation functions in the Liouville theory4, these KPZ relations have been extensively checked to hold in the continuum limit of discretized models of 2D gravity constructed from random matrices and discrete random surface models5.
-These 'algebraic KPZ relations' are thus perfectly sound and mathematically meaningful.
-They are now an important ingredient in the theory of non-critical strings, topological strings, etc.
+The $\Delta$ 's can be extracted from the scaling behaviour of the correlation functions for the quantum CFT+gravitation theory.
+Besides numerous explicit calculations of the correlation functions in the Liouville theory [5], these KPZ relations have been extensively checked to hold in the continuum limit of discretized models of 2d gravity constructed by random matrices and discrete random surfaces models [6].
+These "algebraic KPZ relations" are thus perfectly sound and mathematically meaningfull.
+They are now an important ingredient in the theory on non-critical strings, topological strings, etc.

-Many interesting conformal field theories can be constructed as the scaling limit of 2D statistical models expressed in terms of random geometrical objects on the plane.
-This is the case for polymers, interacting random walk models, random loops and O(n) models, percolation clusters, interface models, Hamiltonian walks and 'traveling salesman' problems, etc. The scaling operators can be viewed as creating 'geometrical objects' (domains and clusters boundary, contact points, defect lines, etc) in those models and the conformal weights Δ^0 are related to the fractal (and multifractal) dimensions of these geometrical objects.
-Often these geometrical statistical models can be constructed on a random lattice, and the Δ 's are associated with the scaling dimensions of the corresponding geometrical objects in this random geometry.
+Many interesting conformal field theories can be constructed as the scaling limit of 2d statistical models expressed in tems of random geometrical objects on the plane.
+This is the case for polymers, interacting random walk models, random loops and O(n) models, percolation custers, interface models, Hamiltonian walks and travelling salesman problems, etc...
+The scaling operators can be viewed as creating "geometrical objects" (domains and clusters boundary, contact points, defect lines, etc...) in those models and the conformal weights $\Delta^0$ are related to the fractal (and multifractal) dimensions of these geometrical objects.
+Often these geometrical statistical models can be constructed on a random lattice, and the $\Delta$ 's are associated to the scaling dimensions of the corresponding geometrical objects in this random geometry.
 For these models the KPZ relations have thus a geometrical interpretation.
-This correspondence has been used by Duplantier [7] to study the multifractal geometrical features of many 2D models.
+This correspondence has been used by Duplantier [7] to study the multifractal geometrical features of many 2d models.